 October (10 months before graduate school)

-- Meet with professors, Career Development, and ARC about your personal statements.
+- Meet with professors, Career Advisors, and ARC about your personal statements.

 - Arrange for letters of recommendation from professors and/or supervisors.